Courtesy of: NetCredit

 ber, the stronger their bidding power.

-irregular schedules, flying 30 hours one month and 90 hours the next.
+Commercial pilots also may have irregular schedules, flying 30 hours one month and 90 hours the next.
 Because these pilots frequently have many nonflying responsibilities, they have much less free time than do airline pilots.
 Except for corporate flight department pilots, most commercial pilots do not remain away from home overnight.
 But, they may work odd

 hours.
 However, if the company owns a fleet of planes, pilots may fly